hpiwowar/citation11k/analysis/stats.md

 We manually reviewed the citation context of some of these papers to determine how many of the citations were in the context of data reuse.

 We randomly selected 100 datasets deposited in GEO in 2005.
 For each dataset, we located the data collection article within ISI Web of Science based on its title and authors, and exported the list of all articles that cited this data collection article.
 This list of all citations was processed to subselect  50 random  citations, stratified by  the totalnumber of times the data collection article had been cited.

 Manual review was performed for each instance of potential data reuse.
 We located the article full text, read the relevant sections of the papers, and manually determined if the data from the associated dataset had been reused within the study.
-[Beginning to Track]
+(Piwowar _et. al._ 2011)